-Often large organisations struggle with where Tableau developers should sit.
+Often large organisations struggle with where Tableau developers should sit within the organisation.
 This could also apply to any other reporting software, the likes of Power BI, Qlik, etc. As some technology is involved (i.e. Tableau) there is often a strong argument to lump it in with IT.

 However I believe this is incorrect.
-The optimal place for Tableau Developers within an organisation is to be embedded within the team of dashboard users.
+The optimal place for Tableau Developers is embedded within the team of target dashboard users.
 Therefore the only time when Tableau Developers would fit within IT would be when the audience of the dashboards is IT.

 However to really excel in the role the key is what information is provided to the business.
 In other words the quality of the reports; the information they provide.

 - Do the reports add value?